ash0080/gun.doc.cn/Tables.md

 # What is happening?

 First we need to instantiate GUN.
 Then we need to select which table we want to load `FROM` (actual SQL support coming soon!) by doing `gun.get('my/table')`.
 You also notice the `.set()`?
-Tables (or collections or lists or 'arrays') are called 'sets' in GUN, akin to a (mathematical set)[https://en.wikipedia.org/wiki/Set_(mathematics)].
+Tables (or collections or lists or 'arrays') are called 'sets' in GUN, akin to a [mathematical set](https://en.wikipedia.org/wiki/Set_(mathematics)).
 Calling `.set()` instantiates an *empty set* (or the *null set*) in case the table doesn't already exist.

 Next up is the schema for the table!
-GUN does not require a schema, but using schemas is recommended - if you are interested in a schema extension for GUN check out (RangerMauve's gun-schema)[https://github.com/gundb/gun-schema].
+GUN does not require a schema, but using schemas is recommended - if you are interested in a schema extension for GUN check out [RangerMauve's gun-schema](https://github.com/gundb/gun-schema).
 For this example we're going to simply use a class instead, thus the `function Person(){}`.

 Now we want to insert records into our table!
 In GUN lingo, all we now have to do is add an *item* into the set.
 Thus `table.set({name: 'Alice', age: 24});`, but since we want a schema we call `new Person('Alice', 24)` instead.
 Let's repeat this a couple times adding records into our set.